 The U.S. Department of Agriculture advises that you should refrigerate or freeze the meat as soon as possible after buying.
-In the fridge, keep it at 40 degrees Fahrenheit, and use within one to two days.
+In the fridge, keep it at 40 degrees Fahrenheit, and use it within one to two days.

-If you’re not going to use it that quickly, wrap in heavy-duty plastic wrap, aluminum foil, or freezer paper or bags before freezing.
+If you’re not going to use it that quickly, wrap it in heavy-duty plastic wrap, aluminum foil, or freezer paper or bags before freezing.
 Use the frozen beef within four months.

 7. Storing milk in the fridge door